wachin/ffmpeg-screencast/README.md

 [https://github.com/raviraa/ffmpegui](https://github.com/raviraa/ffmpegui)

 # This is how it looks
-The folow screenshot is a terminal with the Clex File Manager for terminal inside.
-Hit Enter:
+The folow screenshot is the Konsole terminal with the Clex command line File Manager inside:

 ![](vx_images/526166604615691.png)